kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 		return config;
 	}

-In this simulation scenario we have overriden the config method.
+In this simulation scenario we have overridden the config method.

 .. literalinclude:: sim-pingpong-cleaner/src/main/java/se/sics/test/sim/ScenarioGen.java